LucaRufer/DebugExtraction/ReadMe.md

 * `"float"`: A floating point number.

 Other, less common values are `"address"`, `"complex float"`, `"imaginary float"`, `"packed decimal"`, `"numerical string"`, `"edited"`, `"fixed"`, `"ufixed"`, `"decimal float"`, `"UTF"`, `"UCS"` and `"ASCII"`.
 Note that they only represent a subset of possible DWARF types.
 If the type is any other DWARF type or if the encoding of the base type is unknown, the `"datatype"` is set to `"Unknown"`.

+### Unspecified Type

+An unspecified type entry has the following properties:
+* `"datatype": "unspecified"`
+* `"name"`: A string providing a name for the unspecified data type.

 ### Typedef